July 3, 2017 | Last updated: January 7, 2019

 npm install

-- running tests
+for running tests

+For the purposes of this guide, the default run commands are all we need.
 Click Add action when you're ready to save all changes.

 NOTES